Killer Nerd: Plot

 The film opens with a dream sequence of Harold Kunkle (Toby Radloff) in which a Dream Girl (Mimsel Dendak) dances around.
 Harold wakes up and it is shown that he is a lonely, socially awkward nerd.
 He goes to work and on the way there is harassed by TJ (Niko DePofi) and Leelee (Tony Zanoni), two punk drug dealers.

 Harold has a crush on Sally (Heidi Lohr), a co-worker of his, and when he asks her out on a date, she makes up an excuse not to go.
 Harold is also harassed by another co-worker, Jeff (Richard Zaynor), who is shown to be a love interest of Sally.
 Harold visits his overbearing mother, Helen, toward whom he clearly harbors resentment.

 Harold sees an ad on TV for a tape collection on how to be cool and orders it.
 When it arrives, he follows the steps and then goes to a salon for a makeover.
-He gets a new hairdo and then buys flowers to win over sally, but when he arrives at her house, he sees her in bed with Jeff.
+He gets a new hairdo and then buys flowers to win over Sally, but when he arrives at her house, he sees her in bed with Jeff.
 He gives up on Sally and goes to a nightclub where he meets Jenny (Lori Scarlett) and Lilac (Elizabeth Quinn), two punks who dance with him.
 They behave kindly towards him and take him with them to buy marijuana from their friends.
 They go to an abandoned factory, and it is revealed that the friends are TJ and Leelee, the punks who bullied Harold before.
 The two tell him they are taking him with them to go on a beer run, but then beat him up.

 Sad and angry, Harold goes home and snaps.
 He then creates a plan and sets out to get revenge on his bullies.
 First, he goes back to Sally's house, where he pretends to be a cat to lure Jeff outside.
 When Jeff gets outside, Harold cuts his head off.
 He goes inside to Sally and throws Jeff's severed head on her bed before throwing acid in her face.
 Next, he goes to his mother's house.
 There he ties her up and it is revealed that she let Harold's stepfather beat him.
 He makes her drink bleach and chops her head with a cleaver.

 Finally, Harold returns to the factory to kill the punks and begins to pick them off one by one.
 He stabs Lilac to death, then knocks Jenny out and slices her stomach open.
 He knocks both TJ and Leelee unconscious.
 TJ and Leelee wake up tied up in an abandoned infirmary with dynamite strapped to their heads.
 Harold comes out and makes TJ say he is a "sissy boy" just as he and Leelee had done to him before.
-Then, he blows up TJ and Leelee's heads.
-Having gotten his revenge, Harold leaves.
+He blows up TJ and Leelee's heads and laughs, Having gotten his revenge.
 The film ends with a shot of the dream girl from the beginning lying dead on the floor.